brundonsmith/rust_lisp/README.md

 # The `lisp!` macro

-A Rust macro, named `lisp!`, is included which allows the user to embed sanitized Lisp code inside their Rust code, which will be converted to a syntax tree at compile-time:
+A Rust macro, named `lisp!`, is provided which allows the user to embed sanitized Lisp syntax inside their Rust code, which will be converted to an AST at compile-time:

 ```rust
 fn parse_basic_expression() {